HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 Most stages support samples of 8 to 24 bits (big/little endian, signed/unsigned), and lossless/lossy options.
 It can be extended with new, tailored pre-processing stages.
 It includes encryption options (AES-256 based on OpenSSL, and our own XXTEA implementation).

-The FAPEC library and CLI runs on Linux, Windows and Mac.
-The HDF5 user must request and install the library separately, thus allowing to upgrade it without requiring changes in your HDF5 code.
+The FAPEC library and CLI run on Linux, Windows and Mac.
+The HDF5 user must request and install the library separately, allowing upgrades without requiring changes in HDF5 code.

 #### Information